renatobo/bonogps/software/connecting/racechrono/README.md

 # RaceChrono

-The cleanest and simplest lap timer supported: [https://racechrono.com/](https://racechrono.com/)
+The lap timer with the cleanest UX currently supported: [https://racechrono.com/](https://racechrono.com/)

   - tested with v7.0.10 free (thus satellites view untested) on Android
   - BT-SPP is the only option
-  - GSA+GSV polling at 1 sec
+  - GSA+GSV polling at 5 sec

 ## Setup